How Medical Debt Affects Your Credit Score

 3. Consider Medical Debt Consolidation

-If you’ve got multiple medical bills, you can get a debt consolidation loan to roll multiple payments into a single monthly payment.
-Medical debt consolidation loans may be available at favorable repayment terms, especially if you’ve got good credit.
-You’ll need to compare your options to ensure you get the lowest possible interest rate.
+You can get a debt consolidation loan to combine multiple medical bills into one monthly payment.
+These medical debt consolidation loans may offer favorable terms, especially for those with good credit.
+Compare options to find the lowest interest rate.

 4. Negotiate Bills